-Autumn is well and truly here, which feels like a bit of a shame because we didn’t have much of a summer.
-We had our garden landscaped over the summer so I feel like it’s important to keep it in good condition over the winter period by preparing it for the oncoming autumn and winter.
-Here are my tips for getting our garden ready for autumn and winter.
+Autumn is well and truly here, which feels like a bit of a shame because we didn't have much of a summer.
+We had our garden landscaped over the summer so I feel like it's important to keep it in good condition over the winter period by preparing it for the oncoming autumn and winter.
+Here are my tips for getting our garden ready for autumn and winter and sone key garden autumn jobs to keep you busy.

 Cover your garden furniture